In the Metro newspaper, today (11/9/15) was an article, ‘on the effects of social media usage on teenagers.’

 Our culture values information technology to such an extent that, for most of us, it has become a part of everyday life.
-So much so that checking social media when watching television (double screening()), or even when talking to someone physically is commonplace().
+So much so that checking social media when watching television (double screening), or when talking to someone physically has become commonplace.

-We are unaware of the the pressure put on us to be always available and up to date with the latest trends.
+Many are unaware of the pressure put on us to be always available.
 Not to mention the effect of the dopamine-filled notifications we are hit with when checking our social media pages, emails or smartphones.

 I feel this is a growing concern in regards to our physical and mental health.
 We are growing to connect more with our virtual identities using social media.
 I feel this is because many of us gain more pleasure from our virtual interactions that our physical ones.
-This has lead to us neglecting our physical health, not sleeping enough, our mental health and becoming agitated by not being connected to the internet.
-We are spending more time than ever propping up or virtual identities and neglecting our real world commitments.
+This lead to us neglecting our physical health; For example lack of sleep and general agitation by not being connected to the internet.
+We are spending more time than ever propping up or virtual identities and neglecting our real-world commitments.